NiceneNerd/BCML/docs/README.md

 ## Purpose

 Why a mod loader for BOTW?
 Installing a mod is usually easy enough once you have a homebrewed console or a emulator.
 Is there a need for a special tool?

 Yes.
 As soon as you start trying to install multiple mods, you will find complications.
 The BOTW game ROM is fundamentally structured for performance and storage use on a family console, without any support for modification.
-As such, files like the [resource size table](https://zeldamods.org/wiki/Resource_system) or [TitleBG.pack](https://zeldamods.org/wiki/TitleBG.pack) will almost inevtiably begin to clash once you have more than a mod or two.
+As such, files like the [resource size table](https://zeldamods.org/wiki/Resource_system) or [TitleBG.pack](https://zeldamods.org/wiki/TitleBG.pack) will almost inevitably begin to clash once you have more than a mod or two.
 Symptoms can include mods simply taking no effect, odd bugs, actors that don't load, hanging on the load screen, or complete crashing.
 BCML exists to resolve this problem.
 It identifies, isolates, and merges the changes made by each mod into a single modpack that just works.

 ## Prerequisites

 -   Windows 10 (7-8 _might_ work but are not supported) or basically any modern Linux distribution
 -   A legal, unpacked game dump of _The Legend of Zelda: Breath of the Wild_ for Switch (version 1.6.0) or Wii U (version 1.5.0)
 -   [The latest x64 Visual C++ redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads#section-2)
 -   Cemu (optional)